sligtenberg/phase-1-project/README.md

-# Stevo's Snack Sampler

-Stevo's Snack Sampler is a vending machine interface, intended to provide a tasteful virtual vending machine experience.
-The goal is mimic a real-life vending machine for both customer interactions, and maintenance needs.

-Use the radio toggle at the top of the page to switch between customer mode and maintenance mode

-# Installation
+# Implementation

 To instal Stevo's Snack Sampler, clone the repository to your local environement.
 The snack list and cash drawer data is stored in the db.json file.
-Start a JSON server to access it. using the command:
+Start a JSON server to access it using the command:

 $json-server --watch db.json

 This will create a server storing the snack data with restful routes at http://localhost:3000/snacks and the cash drawer data at http://localhost:3000/snacks/cash.
 In another terminal window, open index.html to use the application in a browser.

+# Stevo's Snack Sampler Intro

+Stevo's Snack Sampler is a vending machine interface, intended to provide a tasteful virtual vending machine experience.
+The goal is mimic a real-life vending machine for both customer interactions, and maintenance needs.

+Use the radio toggle at the top of the page to switch between customer mode and maintenance mode

 # Customer mode